Security Tip: Don't Forget Your Registration Form!

 1. Ensure it has rate limiting that includes any validation failures.

-2. If account attacks or credential stuffing is a concern, log those validation failures so you’re aware of malicious activity.
+2. If account attacks or credential stuffing are a concern, log those validation failures so you’re aware of malicious activity.

-3. If the existence of email addresses is supposed to be secret, don’t validate emails on the registration form.4
+3. If the existence of email addresses is supposed to be secret, don’t validate emails on the registration form!

-4. Most apps don’t actually need to worry enumeration attacks like this, as user existence doesn’t reveal anything compromising, and the only benefit is to slow down credential stuffing attacks.
+Most apps don’t actually need to worry enumeration attacks, as user existence doesn’t reveal anything compromising, and the only benefit is to slow down credential stuffing attacks.

 However, if your app does need to protect user identities, your registration form shouldn’t validate email addresses.
-Instead, it should collect all the information and email the address - either to inform the existing account owner of the attempt, or to confirm ownership of the address and continue the registration flow.
-We can cover this topic in a future In Depth, if there is any interest in it?
+Instead, it should just collect all the user's information and notify the provided email address - either to inform the existing account owner of the attempt, or to confirm ownership of the address and continue the registration flow.